 Gaining in popularity for bathroom shower ideas is the wet room or doorless shower/bath.
 Designed to allow water into every corner, the wet room is a waterproofed bathroom with a shower and tub with no barrier.

-36. Go for gold
+34. Go for gold

 And there you have it – my pick of gorgeous bathroom shower ideas for inspo when it comes to designing your dream shower space.
-Which was your favourite?
-Let me know in the comments below!

 Want more bathroom shower ideas for your bathroom renovation?
 Take a look at our in-depth article on bathroom ideas.
 And our useful price guides will give you an idea of how much a plumber costs, or more specifically, how much it costs for mixer/faucet installation.